Best Gaming Monitor 2026: 4K OLED, 240Hz, and Ultrawide Picks

 - Requires strong GPU for 5120x1440 at high frame rates

-The Samsung Odyssey OLED G8 brings OLED technology to the ultrawide format.
+The Alienware AW2725DF (G85SD) brings OLED technology to the ultrawide format.
 Its 34-inch curved OLED panel delivers perfect blacks, instant response times, and stunning colors that make gaming truly immersive.

 Why You'd Choose This